Types of Insulation

 The most common insulation materials are fiberglass, cellulose and foam.
 Insulation types include loose fill, batts, rolls, foam board, spray board and vapor barriers.

-Tip: The type of insulation you need depends on which is currently installed and the required R-value.
+Tip: The type of insulation you need depends on which type is currently installed and the required R-value.

 - Usually made of fiberglass or cellulose (recycled paper fiber).